Allora, Queensland: History

 Allora Post Office opened on 31 March 1863.

 In 1866, a Wesleyan Methodist church was established in Allora.
 Improvements were made in 1875.
 A new church was built in 1896.

 The Allora State School opened on 1 May 1867.
 On 31 December 2008, it was renamed Allora P-10 State School.

 From 1869, Allora had its own local government (initially Borough of Allora, from 1903 Town of Allora) then was combined with the Clifton Shire.
 In 1914 it separated from the Clifton Shire to become a shire in its own right as the Shire of Allora, which was administered from the Shire's offices initially on the corner of Warwick and Forde Streets in Allora, and then at 78 Herbert Street in Allora.
 In 1994, the Shire of Allora was amalgamated into the Shire of Warwick.

 In 1873 a permanent Presbyterian congregation was established with the arrival of Reverend Thomas Kingsford as a permanent minister.
 In November 1874, the congregation commenced fundraising to build a church.
 In September 1876, they were seeking to buy an acre of land for the church.
-In February 1879, they called for tenders to built the church.
+In February 1879, they called for tenders to build the church.
 On Sunday 28 September 1879, the church was opened by Reverend W. Budge.
 It faced Forde Street opposite the town hall.
 In 1906, it was decided to build a new Presbyterian church facing Warwick Street opposite the Allora railway station.
 The foundation blocks were laid on Wednesday 25 July 1906 under the supervision of Reverend D. McLellan with over 300 people in attendance.
 The new church was officially opened on Wednesday 21 November 1906 by Dr Coulston, Moderator of the Presbyterian Church of Australia.
 The architect was Alexander Brown Wilson of Brisbane and the contractor was Henry William Stay of Allora.
 In October 1912, the 1879 church building was relocated to become the Presbyterian church in Goomburra, which is 15 km east of Allora.
 The relocation of the church required two traction engines and took ten days to negotiate difficult terrain and other problems.